10 Fun Facts About Lhasa Apsos

 1.They are a thousand-year-old breed.

 You read that right!
-Lhasa Apsos are an ancient breed that’s existed since at least 800 A.D.
+Lhasa Apsos are an ancient dog breed that’s existed since at least 800 A.D.
 They originated in Tibet and are one of the oldest recognized breeds in the world.

 2.They lived with Buddhist monks.

-These dogs lived in isolation for centuries with Tibetan Buddhists in the Himalayan Mountains.
+These small dogs lived in isolation for centuries with Tibetan Buddhists in the Himalayan Mountains.
 The monks used these dogs as companions and watchdogs, and they also gave them as gifts to leaders and nobility in Tibet, as well as foreign rulers.

 3.Their Tibetan name means “Bark Lion Sentinel Dog.”